Table of Contents

-Sheehan syndrome results from a pregnancy-induced hypertrophy and hyperplasia of the pituitary lactotrophs in preparation for the upcoming period of lactation.
-However, this enlargement is not accompanied by the needed increase in blood supply and, worse still, the enlargement may be accompanied by blood loss and hypovolemic shock during childbirth, leading to low blood supply and ischemic injury to the gland.
+Sheehan syndrome results from pregnancy-induced hypertrophy and hyperplasia of the pituitary lactotrophs in preparation for the upcoming period of lactation.
+However, this enlargement is not accompanied by the needed increase in blood supply and, worse still, the enlargement may be accompanied by blood loss and hypovolemic shock during childbirth, leading to the low blood supply and ischemic injury to the gland.

 This is a rare entity exclusively seen in pregnancy and the postpartum period.

 Presentation of pituitary apoplexy and Sheehan syndrome

 - Hypothyroidism features (weight gain, hair loss, cold intolerance)

 Investigations of pituitary apoplexy and Sheehan syndrome

 MRI of the brain offers the best soft tissue study, more so to the pituitary region, thus, it is the imaging method of choice.
 It can view minor bleeds missed by CT scans.

 CT scan of the head is the imaging of choice in cases of trauma or hemorrhage but may miss minute bleeds in this region.